sebhildebrandt/koa-micro-ts/README.md

 app.start(3000);
 ```

+### Auto-Routes

+This is one of the smart features of this package:

+`autoRoute` allows you to just write your API endpoints and place them into a directory structure.
+When calling `app.autoRoute(...directory..., mountpoint)`, this directory will be parsed recursivly and all TS files with extension `.route.ts` are added as routes.
+All routes then will be mounted to the given `mountpoint`.
+Your API structure then matches exactly your directory structure.
+This makes writing and maintaining your API endpoints super simple.

+Detailed docs can be found here: [AUTOROUTES.md](docs/AUTOROUTES.md)

 ### Dev / Production Mode

 The `app` instance has a `development` property that is set to true when providing a `--dev` or `--development` argument during startup or if the environment variable `DEVELOPMENT` exists.